Skip to content

 Bridges linking the peninsula of Jutland and the islands of Funen and Sealand as well as southern Sweden have helped decrease transport times.
 The 17 kilometre long Great Belt bridge connecting Sealand and Funen (inaugurated in 1998) and the 15.9 kilometre long bridge-tunnel-combo connecting Copenhagen and Malmö in Sweden (inaugurated in 2000) are impressive engineering feats.

-Ferries are still a transport option, but they have become less popular with the construction of the two important bridges.
+Ferries to Sweden are still a transport option, but have become less popular with the construction of the two important bridges.

-In Aarhus and Odense, light rail train networks are being put into place to connect the existing city to districts outside of the cities.
+In Aarhus and Odense, light rail train networks are put into place and are connecting the existing city to districts outside of the cities.

 lightrail-aarhus-denmark